 In soccer, she earned All-NCAC honors in four consecutive seasons and garnered Third-Team All-Great Lakes Region honors in 2000 as a starting forward.

 Lacrosse under Hemminger

 |2019||7-9||.438||3-5 / 6th||.375|

 |Title:||Assistant Women's Lacrosse Coach|

-Originally from Northport, New York, Devon attended Northport High School and played club lacrosse for the Long Island Yellow Jackets.
-In 2008 and 2009, Devon received 1st Team All-American and Academic All-American honors.
+Originally from Northport, New York, Rhodes attended Northport High School and played club lacrosse for the Long Island Yellow Jackets.
+In 2008 and 2009, she received First-Team All-American and Academic All-American honors.